StratusLab/stratuslab.github.com/_posts/2012-02-10-try-reference-cloud-infrastructures.md

 Registration
 ------------

-To register on the StratusLab Reference infrastructure please got the [registration page][ref-infra-reg].
+To register on the StratusLab Reference infrastructure please go to the [registration page][ref-infra-reg].

 How I can request access to the StratusLab infrastructure?